esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/format.md

 >
 > - What are the other data formats for the type that you selected?
 > - Which of those formats are common in your community?
+> - Discuss some of the advantages and disadvantages of those formats.
 {: .discussion}

 > ## Data Management Plan